 The doctors at Elmquist Eye Group can help ensure a safe and speedy recovery following cataract surgery.
 We will also help you choose the right type of intraocular lens for your eyes so you can achieve the best possible visual results.

 Elmquist Eye Group is known in Cape Coral, Fort Myers, and throughout Southwest Florida for our highly skilled eye doctors.
-E. Trevor Elmquist, DO, and Sarah Eccles-Brown, MD, are board certified ophthalmologists.
-Dr. Elmquist’s partner, Kate Wagner, OD, and associate, Nina Burt, OD, are board certified optometrists.
+Yasaira Rodriguez, MD is a board certified ophthalmologist.
+Dr. Rodriguez’s partner, Kate Wagner, OD, and associate, Nina Burt, OD, are board certified optometrists.